AULFA/opdsget/README.md

 * Efficient parallel downloading of large feeds
 * Transparent rewriting of feed URIs to make feeds readable offline
-* Byte-for-byte reproducible feed archives (including stripping of time-related fields from feeds)
+* Byte-for-byte reproducible feed archives (including fixing of time-related fields from feeds)
 * Well designed modular API for use in Java 9 programs
 * Command line interface